deepkit/deepkit-framework/README.md

 with deep path properties.
 All of following partial* methods maintain the structure of your object and only transform the value.
 We resolve the dot symbol to retrieve type information, so you can use this also in combination with JSON-Patch.

+Note: partial* methods expect always a plain object and return always a plain object.
+For Example `partialPlainToClass` indicates that all values *within* that plain object needs to be plain (JSON, e.g. string for dates).
+`partialClassToString` indicates that all values *within* that plain object needs to be class instances (javascript, e.g. `Date` for dates).

 #### partialPlainToClass